RyFry/LARP-3D-Rendering-Engine/README.md

 cd path/to/repository
 make run
 ```
-If all of the dependencies are met, the project should load and run
+If all of the dependencies are met, the project should load and run.